 Get priority entrance to one of Paris's most popular museums, and get a front-row seat for some of history's bloodiest encounters.

-Jump the queue and show your digital ticket at the ticket holders line.
+Skip the line and show your smartphone ticket at the ticket holders line.

 Metro: La Tour Maubourg, line 8 Balard - Créteil, Avenue de la Motte-Piquet; or Invalides, line 8 Balard - Créteil, rue de l'Université.

 There is a really good cafe inside, serving great coffee and a selection of crepes, pastries and hot food at very affordable prices.
 It's perfect for a break in the middle of a visit - the museum is so large that it's difficult to see everything in one go!